Combine files (binaries) in Power BI Desktop

 - The Combine binaries transform only worked for text or CSV files, and didn't work on other supported file formats such as Excel workbooks, JSON files, and others.

-Customers asked for more intuitive operation of the combine binaries operation, so the transform was enhanced.
+Customers asked for more intuitive operation of the combine binaries operation, so the transform was enhanced and renamed combine files.

-Power BI Desktop now handles the combine binaries more effectively.
-You start by selecting combine binaries, either from the Home ribbon tab in Query Editor, or from the column itself.
+Power BI Desktop now handles the combine files (binaries) more effectively.
+You start by selecting combine files, either from the Home ribbon tab in Query Editor, or from the column itself.

-The combine binaries transform now behaves as follows:
+The combine files transform now behaves as follows:

-- The combine binaries transform analyzes each input file, and determines the correct file format to use, such as text or Excel workbook or JSON file.
+The combine files transform analyzes each input file, and determines the correct file format to use, such as text or Excel workbook or JSON file.

 The transform allows you to select a specific object from the first file, for example, an Excel workbook, to extract.

-The combine binaries then automatically does the following:
+The combine files then automatically performs the following queries:

 Applies the function query to the original query with input binaries (for example, the Folder query) so it applies the function query for binary inputs on each row, then expands the resulting data extraction as top-level columns.

-With the new behavior of combine binaries, you can easily combine all binaries within a given folder as long as they have the same file type and structure (as in, the same columns).
+With the new behavior of combine files, you can easily combine all files within a given folder as long as they have the same file type and structure (such as the same columns).

 There are all sorts of data you can connect to using Power BI Desktop.
 For more information on data sources, check out the following resources: